dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 __*GFM uses highlight.js to provide syntax highlighting.
 [See the full list of supported languages](https://highlightjs.org/static/demo/)*__

 # How do you add a table using github flavored markdown (GFM)?
-*tables require headers. headers are created using a combination of pipe `|` and at least hypen symbols.`---`.
+*tables require headers. headers are created using a combination of pipe `|` and __at least__ three hypen symbols.`---`.
 Rows follow the same format and must be placed under the headers*

 ```markdown
   x   | column a  | column b | column c